 - fixing the site involves enabling settings to remove outdated, worthless options WordPress has in place

 - rebuilding the site involves replacing the site layout with their modern equivalent, without having to reinstall the theme

 We've named theme-replacements "Modern X" to indicate that this the Modern setup.
 These do require some work to get configured properly for your site.

-Once complete, you shouldn't have to worry about these during any future theme update - they're not affected by theme updates, or theme changes, and we'll be able to release small bug fixes automatically as needed via plugin updates.
+Once complete, you shouldn't have to worry about these during any future theme update - they're not affected by theme updates, or theme changes, and we release small bug fixes automatically as needed via plugin updates.

 We recommend everyone enable these settings:

 - Enable previous+next on posts

 - Remove entry-meta from posts